thorium-dev-group/dexible-contracts/contracts/README.md

 * Verify the trader has sufficient funds to trade (input token)
 * Verify the trader has given the Settlement contract sufficient approval to spend input tokens
-* Transfer input tokens to a specified IDexRouter address
+* Transfer input tokens to a specified IDexRouter address (minus estimated fees if input token is the order fee token)
 * Delegate token swapping to the specified IDexRouter
 * Verify that post-trade output token balances satisfied the trader's expectation
 * Reimburse the relay wallet (caller) with sufficient funds to pay the txn fee
+* Extract fees from output if feeToken is output token
+* Transfer input-token fees if the feeToken is input token

 The fill function relies on a trycatch mechanism to catch problems that may occur due to slippage and still allows the txn to succeed so that relays are reimbursed regardless of trade outcome.
 Certain conditions, however, should be charged back to Dexible since the relay should have checked those conditions prior to sending the txn on-chain (token balance and spend allowance).
 The fill relies on an IDEXRouter implementation, and currently the only one in use is ZrxRouter.
 This relies on the 0x Dex Aggregator to fulfill token swaps and extract an appropriate fee from the output token.
+Note that if the fee token is the output token, and the swap fails, no fee is given and the Dexible relays incur the full cost of the txn.

 <br/>